ZIB-IOL/ApproximateVanishingIdeals.jl/docs/src/how_to_run.md

 fit_oavi(X; oracle="BPCG")
 ```
 ### Custom Oracles
 It is also possible to provide your own oracle for solving the convex optimization problem.
 The code expects your constructor to work with the two variable arguments `data` and `labels`, which are the data matrix $A$, containing the evaluations of non-leading terms, and the label vector $b$, containing the evaluations of the current leading term candidate, found in $\|Ax + b\|^2$.
 Further, you can add your keyword arguments under `oracle_kwargs`.
-In the `Examples` section, we will show you how to construct a custom oracle by showing an example with an oracle from [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl/tree/master).
+In the following few pages, we will show you how to construct a custom oracle by showing an example with an oracle from [FrankWolfe.jl](https://github.com/ZIB-IOL/FrankWolfe.jl/tree/master).

 ### $\texttt{ABM}$
 Through the keyword `oracle` we can also call the $\texttt{ABM}$ algorithm instead.
 This can be accessed as follows: